New Palace / Tour > Italian Palace

 Picture: Italian Palace

 When Margravine Wilhelmine died in 1758, the future of the Bayreuth margraviate was very uncertain.
 Since the marriage had produced no heir, there was a danger that Bayreuth as a Hohenzollern principality would fall to Prussia.
 By 1759 Margrave Friedrich had therefore already taken a second wife, Princess Sophie Caroline von Braunschweig Wolfenbüttel, who was 28 years younger than him.
+Since the private rooms in the ladies’ wing of the Residence were lacking in modern conveniences and comforts, Friedrich had the little Italian Palace built for his new wife south of the New Palace.

 On the ground floor is an apartment sumptuously furnished in the latest fashion.
 In the centre of the building is the Garden Hall, through which the building was originally entered.
 To the north is the enfilade of private rooms, to the south the sequence of representative state rooms.